 Instructions

-- Begin by soaking your hazelnuts overnight in a bowl of water.*
+- Soak your hazelnuts overnight in a bowl of water.

-- In the morning, drain the excess water and rince the hazelnuts.
-Add the hazelnuts and filtered water to your blender and blend for two minutes, till smooth and creamy. ***
+- Drain the excess water and rinse the hazelnuts.
+Add the hazelnuts and filtered water to your blender and blend for two minutes, till smooth and creamy.

 - Using a nut milk bag, strain the hazelnut milk into a large bowl, squeezing out as much of the liquid from the remaining hazelnut pulp.****